-The RMLY has very close links with regular light cavalry regiments and currently serves along side them with trained crewmen on operations anywhere in the world.
-Our reconnaissance role means that our soldiers need to be as confident sending a vital radio message while driving cross-country as they are carrying out a covert night patrol or manning an Observation Post, or dismounting and fighting as infantry at close quarters; a mix of activities which few other units can match.
+Our reserve soldiers need to be as confident sending a vital radio message while driving cross-country as they are carrying out a covert night patrol or manning an Observation Post, or dismounting and fighting as infantry at close quarters; a mix of activities few other units can match.
 We also have positions in a full range of supporting roles, from medics, chefs and clerks to HGV drivers.

-As well as being in the middle of the action, the RMLY also prides itself on forming long lasting friendships, having fun, playing sport and taking part in many outdoor adventure activities.
-If you're looking for a serious challenge, with serious equipment in a serious role, then email us now on email@example.com to find out how we can help you become a member of our team.
+As well as being at the forefront of the action, we pride ourselves on forming long-lasting friendships, having fun and playing hard; taking part in many sports and outdoor adventurous activities.
+If you are looking for a serious challenge, with cutting edge equipment and working with other motivated individuals then email us now at SNIY-CombatRecce@mod.uk to find out how you can become a member of our team.